-Census ZIP code-to-place23 mapping data (U.S. Census Bureau, 2010) are used to sum the total number of estimated employees within each Census place.
+Census ZIP code-to-place mapping data (U.S. Census Bureau, 2010) are used to sum the total number of estimated employees within each Census place.
 Since ZIP codes do not align evenly with place boundaries, data on the share of total ZIP code population residing within each ZIP-to-place relationship are used to allocate and sum employee totals by industry type for all census places, with the assumption that population serves as a viable proxy for the distribution of commercial buildings.
 It is important to note that some ZIP codes containing commercial establishments and their associated employees may partially or completely fall outside of any census place boundary.
 Energy consumption associated with these areas is still calculated, however these estimates are kept separate in order to avoid over-estimating community-specific consumption.

 During the computation process, estimated number of employees are broken out into commercial sector and non-commercial sector totals based on NAICS code.
 Estimates corresponding to NAICS codes falling outside of the commercial sector, such as agriculture, forestry, and fishing sectors, are filtered out and retained for other sub-sector estimates (see accompanying appendices).
 In lieu of commercial building floor space information, commercial sector employee totals are assumed to be a viable disaggregation factor for EIA commercial end-use sector distillate electricity sales.
-EIA guidance on the exact subcategories encompassed by the commercial end-use sector is limited, however reasonable assumptions are made regarding the general alignment of this end-use sector and the NAICS codes used for the commercial sector employee estimates.
-Figure 1 in Appendix C provides a simplified visual representation of how these data elements are mapped.
+EIA guidance on the exact sub-categories encompassed by the commercial end-use sector is limited, however reasonable assumptions are made regarding the general alignment of this end-use sector and the NAICS codes used for the commercial sector employee estimates.
+Figure C1 in Appendix C provides a simplified visual representation of how these data elements are mapped.

 Finally, commercial building distillate electricity consumption is allocated to communities not simply based on number of estimated employees, but by a weighted average per-employee energy intensity which takes into consideration the relative per-employee electricity intensity for commercial establishments of different sizes.
 Weighted average per-employee intensities are calculated at the state and community level based on nine establishment size ranges matching those from the Census Business Patterns data described above (e.g. 1-4 employees, 5-9 employees, etc.).
-Average annual electricity consumption estimates (in mmbtu/employee) for each of the nine establishment size ranges, derived from the EIA Commercial Building Energy Consumption Survey (CBECS) (EIA, 2018), are matched to the number of employees corresponding to each establishment range to generate weighted average per-employee energy intensity figures.
+Average annual electricity consumption estimates (in MMBTU/employee) for each of the nine establishment size ranges, derived from the EIA Commercial Building Energy Consumption Survey (CBECS) (EIA, 2018), are matched to the number of employees corresponding to each establishment range to generate weighted average peremployee energy intensity figures.
 This is done so that estimates are more reflective of the building context within individual communities, avoiding a uniform per-employee intensity across all communities and making the data more useful for comparison.
 The below equation represents the calculation method utilized to estimate commercial sector electricity consumption.

-$\begin{array}{l} \text{Community-scale commercial consumption} = \text{aggregate state sales}{\text{commercial}} \times \\ \left(\frac{\text{sector employees}{\text{community}}}{\text{sector employees}{\text{state}}} \right) \times \left(\frac{\text{avg. employee intensity}{\text{community}}}{\text{avg. employee intensity}{\text{state}}} \right) \end{array}$
+Community-scale commercial consumption = $\operatorname{aggregate}$ state $\operatorname{sales}{\operatorname{commercial}} \times \left(\frac{\operatorname{sector\ employees}{\operatorname{community}}}{\operatorname{sector\ employees}{\operatorname{state}}}\right) \times \left(\frac{\operatorname{avg.\ employee\ intensity}{\operatorname{community}}}{\operatorname{avg.\ employee\ intensity}{\operatorname{state}}}\right)$